jayp232001-data/Lottery_Sales_Analysis/README.md

-Texas Lottery Data Analysis and Prediction
+Project Title:Texas Lottery Data Analysis
-Project Title:Statistical Modeling of Texas Lottery Draw Outcomes.
 ________________________________________
 Problem Statement:The Texas Lottery Commission seeks to enhance revenue planning by forecasting lottery sales and segmenting retailers based on their sales patterns and game preferences.
 Leveraging historical sales data can provide insights to optimize inventory distribution and tailor promotional strategies
 ________________________________________